BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 >Because the free energy is low, the inferred causes approximate the real environmental conditions.
 This means the systems physical state must be sustainable under these environmental forces, because each system is its own existence proof. -- {% cite friston:2006 %}

-A construcitivst will point out that our beliefs (latents, causes) only tend to generate sensory data and that we can not jump from this to an objective reality or "the truth" which is "out there".
+A constructivist will point out that our beliefs (latents, causes) only tend to generate sensory data and that we can not jump from this to an objective reality or "the truth" which is "out there".
 The causes we believe in may have little or nothing to do with the "real" causes---if such causes even exist.
 This challenges my earlier assumption of *indirect realism*.
-Causes are just effective in generating sensory data---data that is already constructed by the very same system which trys to reconstruct them.
+Causes are just effective in generating sensory data---data that is already constructed by the very same system which tries to reconstruct them.
 While I don't see constructivism as an anti-realism, constructivist might doubt any sort of realism that rejects constructivist elements and that assumes that we can reach an observer-independent "objective turth".
 Constructions are contingent and constrained---they work in the context of a history of evolution but they are not "the truth" and, in my opinion, they can not be separated from the observing system that construct them.